Explore more Quarto functionality and practice implementing it.

 Slack.

-RMarkdown can be used for much more than making simple documents.
+Quarto can be used for much more than making simple documents.
 In small groups, explore examples of interactive documents, dashboards, books, websites, rticles, and more.
-You can find examples of all of these in the RStudio Gallery
+You can find examples of all of these in the Quarto Gallery

 Discuss in your groups which application you think is the coolest, and report back to the group.